Overview

 Permission errors

-- Ensure the admin has access to all spaces and projects you want to index
+- Ensure the service account has access to all spaces and projects you want to index

 - Consider using a dedicated service account with broad read access